Questions & Answers

 • Yes, we only fund 501c3 organizations.

-• Take our Focus Areas seriously and align your Letter of Interest and Proposal perfectly with a Focus Area.
+• Take our Focus Areas seriously and align your LOI Form and Grant Proposal perfectly with a Focus Area.

 Show how your project is serving/will serve vulnerable populations.